BWF NATIONAL TRAILS

 National Trails are long distance routes for walking, cycling and horse riding through the finest landscapes in Great Britain.
 They have all been created by linking existing local footpaths, bridleways and minor roads and by developing new ones where there were gaps.
 A total of 19 National Trails have been created by the government, there being 12 in England, 3 in Wales and 4 in Scotland with distances between 120 & 1014km.

-To register for a National Trail you need to complete a
+To register for a National Trail you need to complete a NT LDW MDW Registration Formand submit it together with the registration fee of £2.00 to the BWF Trails Officer.

 On registration, you will be issued with a Report Book which you should complete on a daily basis.
 Each day you should record the date, distance walked, weather and collect a dated till receipt, shop/hotel stamp etc. If you need more pages these can be downloaded.
 The information collected acts as a check that the walk has actually been completed.